 Registered in Canada as a charitable institution under paragraph 149.1 of the Income Tax Act (Registration number: 88902 4394 RR0001), any donation to the Canadian Institute in Greece is entitled to a receipt for Canadian income tax purposes.

 For further information, please contact the Institute’s Past President, Dr. Gerald Schaus.

 Ways to Give

-Donations will support the purchase and renovation costs of the building as well as endowing an annual amount for maintenance and repairs.
+Donations will support the final renovation costs of the building.

 For further details, please click here.